ronthetech/phrancois-weather/README.md

 # Phrancois Weather

-Web application that allows you tocheck the weather for two different locations and compare.
-Great for planning a trip, it lets you see the current weather conditions as well ass the forecast.
+Web application that allows you to check the weather for two different locations and compare.
+Great for planning a trip, it lets you see the current weather conditions as well as the projected forecast.

 **Link to project:** [Phrancois Weather](https://phrancoisweather.netlify.app/)